Kapvay Approval History

 Kapvay (clonidine hydrochloride) is a centrally acting alpha2-adrenergic agonist indicated for the treatment of attention deficit hyperactivity disorder (ADHD) as monotherapy or as adjunctive therapy to stimulant medications.

-FDA Approval History for Kapvay
+Development History and FDA Approval Process for Kapvay

 |Oct 4, 2010||Shionogi Announces FDA Approval of Kapvay - The First and Only Therapy Approved for Use with Stimulant Medication for the Treatment of ADHD|